 The idea, which is an amalgam of both family law and real estate law, is something called a “wet lease.”

 In basic terms, a wet lease would function much like a traditional real estate lease in that spouses would agree to enter into a marriage for a set amount of time (1 year, 5 years, 10 years, etc.), and have the option of renewing the marriage however many times they wish.

 If the couple determines that their marriage is simply not working, they could elect not to renew their wedlease upon its expiration and part company.

 “The messiness of divorce is avoided and the end can be as simple as vacating a rental unit,” writes attorney Paul Rampell.

 - Couples would clearly establish separate ownership of all property before signing the wet lease, and maintain a separate schedule of items purchased together during the marriage; Here, they could consult the list and decide how they wanted to handle any possible division of the property as the marriage term progresses.

 - Couples could write in a provision, which declares that if they have any children, the term of the marriage is automatically extended until the children reach the age of 18.

-While this is an interesting idea that certainly makes for good conversations among attorneys, the wedlease will likely will never become a reality here in Minnesota or across the U.S. due to a variety of considerations both legal and political.
-Still, what are your thoughts on wedleases?
+While this is an interesting idea that certainly makes for good conversations among attorneys, the wet lease will likely never become a reality here in Minnesota or across the U.S. due to a variety of considerations both legal and political.
+Still, what are your thoughts on web leases?
 Do you think they would actually work?